dgrapov/TeachingDemos/Demos/Pathway Analysis/KEGG Pathway Enrichment.md

 ## AT3G18980 -0.01891
 ```

 Looking at the rownames we can see that the identifiers are specific for arabidopsis thaliana.
-Using real data it is possible that we will need to translate identifires to match the type used in pathview.
-Here are the diffrent identifiers which can be supplied for metabolites.
+Using real data it is possible that we will need to translate identifiers to match the type used in pathview.
+Here are the different identifiers which can be supplied for metabolites.

 ```r
 data(cpd.simtypes)